-?
-OBJECTIVE Improve path, cycle and outdoor access networks to give outstanding opportunities to experience the natural and cultural heritage of the National Park to the widest range of people, while minimising disturbance to vulnerable species, habitats and sites. Ċ TARGET • Increase the number of kilometres of safe and inclusive off-road or segregated on-road routes between communities by 2030. (ð) INDICATOR • All core paths are in good condition and accessible to the widest possible range of users.
-ACTIONS BY 2027 Develop and implement a new Cairngorms Strategic Tourism Infrastructure Plan.
-Review the Active Cairngorms Action Plan.
-Complete the extension of the Deeside Way to Braemar.
-Increase promotion of the Speyside Way and provide options for cycling.
-Consider all potential mechanisms to reduce disturbance on key species (see Nature objective A13 - Species recovery) and recreational impacts on high ground.
-Heritage Horizons: Cairngorms 2030 programme (see page 12).
-72000 PARTNERS (alongside the Park Authority) Local authorities, Sustrans, Scottish Enterprise, landowners, Outdoor Access Trust for Scotland, Managing for Visitors Group
+Improve path, cycle and outdoor access networks to give outstanding opportunities to experience the natural and cultural heritage of the National Park to the widest range of people, while minimising disturbance to vulnerable species, habitats and sites.

+Increase the number of kilometres of safe and inclusive off-road or segregated on-road routes between communities by 2030.

+All core paths are in good condition and accessible to the widest possible range of users.

+- Develop and implement a new Cairngorms Strategic Tourism Infrastructure Plan. - Review the Active Cairngorms Action Plan. - Complete the extension of the Deeside Way to Braemar. - Increase promotion of the Speyside Way and provide options for cycling. - Consider all potential mechanisms to reduce disturbance on key species (see Nature objective A13 - Species recovery) and recreational impacts on high ground. - Heritage Horizons: Cairngorms 2030 programme.

+Local authorities, Sustrans, Scottish Enterprise, landowners, Outdoor Access Trust for Scotland, Managing for Visitors Group

-C9.
-High-quality visitor experience
+C9 High-quality visitor experience